mampfes/hacs_waste_collection_schedule/doc/source/ics.md

           icon: mdi:recycle
 ```

+***

 ### Gemeinde Zorneding

 Go to the [service provider website](https://www.zorneding.de/Wohnen-Leben/Abfall-Energie-Wasser/M%C3%BCllkalender/index.php) and select location and desired waste types.
-Afterwards an iCal calender export is provided.
+Afterwards an iCal calendar export is provided.
 Simply click on download and visit the Download URL afterwards.
 Simply take this URL and use this URL within the configuration.

 ```yaml
 waste_collection_schedule: